 - 1967, New Hope was blessed with another great leader, Reverend J. C. Carter, who served as thirteenth Pastor until 1979.
 Under his devoted leadership, renovation of the church and the corner stone was laid on October 6, 1974.

 - 1979, additional land was purchased (1.8 acres), Dogwoods were planted and the parking lot was repaved.
-The old church building would later become our school, the Village at New Hope.

 - 1987, with the celebration of our Revival services, our fifteenth and current Pastor was found.
 On October 16, 1987, Reverend Ralph Steed was called to Pastor this great establishment.